 A person-centred approach to working is essential and you must be willing to work flexible hours to meet the demands of the services.
 Flexible hours may include evenings, weekends, early mornings, late nights, sleeping-ins, bank holidays and supporting people to go on holiday as required.

-Commitment to providing a quality service and be a positive role model to people supported
+- Person centred and committed to providing a quality service and being a positive role model to people supported by our team.

-Be able to work flexible shifts, including night cover, early morning, evenings, weekends and bank holidays
+- Ability to work flexible shifts, including night cover, early morning, evenings, weekends and bank holidays.

 We are an equal opportunities employer and welcome applicants from all sections of the community.
 All disabled applicants who meet the essential criteria will be invited to interview for this post.
 If you require any support or reasonable adjustments to complete the application please contact our office on 020 8269 4340.